1843 Nias earthquake: Tectonic setting

-The west coast of Sumatra is dominated by the Sunda megathrust; a 5,000 km long convergent boundary where the Australian Plate subducts beneath the Burma Plate and Sunda Plate at a rate of 60 mm/yr.
-Convergence along this plate boundary is highly oblique, severely deforming the overriding Sunda Plate, where it is accommodated by the strike-slip motion along the Great Sumatran fault.
-Dip-slip fault can rupture within the downgoing Australian Plate at deep depths as well; the 2009 magnitude 7.6 earthquake near Padang was caused by reverse faulting at a depth of 80 km.
+The west coast of Sumatra is dominated by the Sunda megathrust; a 5,000 km long convergent boundary where the Australian plate subducts beneath the Burma plate and Sunda plate at a rate of 60 mm/yr.
+Convergence along this plate boundary is highly oblique, severely deforming the overriding Sunda plate, where it is accommodated by the strike-slip motion along the Great Sumatran fault.
+Dip-slip fault can rupture within the downgoing Australian plate at deep depths as well; the 2009 magnitude 7.6 earthquake near Padang was caused by reverse faulting at a depth of 80 km.
 The subduction zone offshore Sumatra has been responsible for several large earthquakes in 2004 and 2005.
 Occasionally, the subduction ruptures in earthquake that reaches the trench, triggering large tsunamis such as in 1907, 2004 and 2010.

 Impact

 The earthquake's destructive effects were felt on Nias and Sumatra islands.
-Shaking was described as weak and oscillating, but quickly grew more intense.
+Shaking was described as weak and oscillating, but rapidly intensified.
 The extreme shaking was felt for up to nine minutes.
 It was so violent that standing or walking was impossible.
 Stone buildings and a fortress on a hill at Gunungsitoli on Nias Island were destroyed.
 Trees were uprooted and snapped.
 Cracks appeared in the ground and mud erupted from within.
 Liquefaction on Nias island caused some buildings to sink into the ground.
 Homes collapsed, killing many residents.
 Government offices and a Commandant's house were destroyed.
 Small landslides also occurred.

 Shaking was also felt in Penang Island and Singapore.
 In Singapore, tremors were felt at half past midnight on January 6.
 Shaking was felt stronger on the hills, described as oscillating in an east–west direction.
 At Penang Island, shaking was felt in a north–south direction.